 You should trust me because I’ve got more experience with PEOs than any person reasonably should 🙂

 I’ve been through the assessment process myself twice with two different companies I’ve built.
 I’ve read through the websites, I’ve combed reviews, I’ve spoken to sales reps, and I’ve spent long nights in front of spreadsheets comparing risk management plans, health insurance offerings, 401 k, workers compensation insurance, HR outsourcing, payroll systems, and all those other features and benefits of the various PEOs trying to work out which one was going to be the best value for me and my company.

-As well as going through this process with my own companies, I’ve also had the pleasure of guiding more than 1,200 entrepreneurs and small-to-medium business through this same process.
-I’ve listened to their concerns and frustrations with the HR outsourcing process, with dealing with payroll, with workers compensation, or trying to negotiate state taxes, and the endless flow of paperwork associated with every task, and I’ve helped them find a solution.
+As well as going through this process with my own companies, I’ve also had the pleasure of guiding more than 1,200 entrepreneurs and small-to-medium businesses through this same process.
+I’ve listened to their concerns and frustrations with the HR outsourcing process, with dealing with payroll, with worker's compensation, or trying to negotiate state taxes, and the endless flow of paperwork associated with every task, and I’ve helped them find a solution.

-This experience with not only my own companies, but also with helping others, has given me the diverse background and experience necessary to uniquely qualify me to help you find the right PEO for your company.
+This experience with not only my own companies but also with helping others, has given me the diverse background and experience necessary to uniquely qualify me to help you find the right PEO for your company.

 Who Should Use A Professional Employer Organization?

 A PEO is a MUST for any Californian business owner struggling under the weight of HR and HR-related tasks.
 If you’re spending far more time than you have to spare on:

 - Risk Management